Skip to main content

 Start using GenMB tools

 Once connected, all 7 GenMB tools are available in your AI client.
-You can create apps, generate code, deploy to subdomains, and manage your projects — all through natural language within your client.
+You can list your apps, read and edit project files, and deploy to subdomains, all through natural language within your client.

 Best Way to Iterate